Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnn** Port to request data through, same numbering as in M575 command (1 = first aux port, 2 = second aux port).
-The port must already have been put into Modbus mode using M575.
+The port must already have been put into Device mode using M575.
 * **Ann** Modbus device address
 * **Rnn** Register number to start from
 * **Bnn** How many registers,coils or inputs to request